The FreeGSNKE Pulse Design Tool (FPDT): a computational framework for evolutive plasma scenario and control design: Validation using MAST-U discharges

 The simulations here are focused on the flat-top phase, $t \geq \SI{0.2}{\second}$, with future work aiming to extend this to the ramp-up phase.
 We start our simulations with static equilibria built using EFIT\texttt{++} reconstruction data \citep{kogan2022}, including plasma, coil, and passive structure currents, as well as the associated plasma profiles (see below).
 Through testing, we found that it is often useful to partially nudge these initial equilibria towards the reference waveforms before simulation as the intrinsic uncertainties in the EFIT\texttt{++} reconstructions introduce exceedingly large initial departures, affecting the subsequent time evolution in a spurious manner.

-In the absence of self-consistent plasma profiles evolution, we prescribe the parameters $\bm{\theta}(t)$ as a function of time by using the magnetics-only EFIT\texttt{++} reconstruction data for the given shot.
+In the absence of self-consistent plasma profile evolution, we prescribe the parameters $\bm{\theta}(t)$ as a function of time by using the magnetics-only EFIT\texttt{++} reconstruction data for the given shot.
 This prescribed evolution takes into account the heating and current drive generated by the neutral beam injectors on MAST-U, as FreeGSNKE does not currently account for any non-inductive current drive (whose contribution on MAST-U is small anyway, see \cite{turnyanskiy2009}).
 Similarly, the time trace of the plasma resistivity $\rho_p(t)$ is also prescribed.
 We obtain an estimate of the plasma resistivity in the following MAST-U shots from separate ``open-loop'' simulations.
-Instead of using our virtual PCS class, in these we employ the voltages recorded by the the real MAST-U PCS.
+Instead of using our virtual PCS class, in these we employ the voltages recorded by the the real MAST-U PCS (with the exception of the vertical control coil which we continue to control in feedback with the virtual PCS).
 The resistivity of the plasma is then tuned by a custom controller so to that the evolution of the total plasma current is matched to the FB waveform.
 This offers a rapid approximation of the plasma resistivity for use in the ``closed-loop'' FPDT simulations that follow.